3 Common Mistakes Women with Hirsutism Make

 In this post I want to share with you the 3 most common mistakes I think women with hirsutism, like myself, make and how to overcome them.
-Hopefully this will help women, who struggle with excess hair, find answers, treatment and support more quickly, than I did.
+Hopefully this will help women who struggle with excess hair to find answers, treatment and support more quickly than I did.

 1. Treating the Symptoms, But Not the Cause

 When I first noticed my excess hair, I pretty much immediately picked up an elaborate hair removal routine.
 I would spend hours in the bathroom plucking and shaving, experimenting with different lotions and skin care products.
 I never thought much about why I had all this hair.
 Being a hairy girl quickly became my new normal and I just had to live with it.